 I started using Botox when I turned 40 and haven’t looked back.
 I wanted to freshen my appearance and to lose that tired washed out look we all suffer from occasionally, so I decided to research the product.
 There was a lot of negative connotations about Botox 10 years ago “It’s a poison,” “no one can tell what will happen in future if you use it” etc…but I have to say having used it for all these years, it’s the only product that has made my skin look 10 years younger, kept the wrinkles at bay and given me a more “rested appearance.”

 A couple of things to be mindful of, though.
 Be very careful of whom you get to administer any facial fillers.
-There are people who really shouldn’t be practicing and don’t have the experience that say a qualified medic would.
+There are people who really shouldn’t be practising and don’t have the experience that say a qualified medic would.
 Always check the medical credentials of whomever you choose.
 You don’t want to end up with that frozen look.

 Also, once you experience what Botox or any facial filler can do for you it’s very difficult from keep getting it topped up.
 Be prepared for the cost factor here.
 However it’s not expensive compared to the amount of money wasted on moisturisers and facials and in my opinion it works.